Accounting Faculty Award

 ARAMARK Facility Services Scholarship

-Recipient shall be considered a full time student, classified as a sophomore or have earned at least 27 semester hours of credit, and must have attended Northwest Missouri State University for at least one semester.
+Recipient shall be considered a full time student, classified as at least a sophomore or have earned at least 27 semester hours of credit, and must have attended Northwest Missouri State University for at least one semester.
 The recipient must have a cumulative GPA of 3.00 and have declared a major in one of the following areas: Accounting, Economics, Finance, Management, Computer Management Systems, Marketing, Psychology or Sociology.
-Students must provide a personal letter to the scholarship committee, and provide two (2) references from non-family individuals.
+Students must complete the Occupational Goals Essay within the application.
 Preference shall be given to those students who are presently employed and have worked one year for Facility Services at Northwest.
 Financial need may be considered.

 B D & Sue Wright Owens Scholarship